-The primary objective of this program is to encourage and support the establishment and operation of joint labor-management committees to carry out specific objectives that meet the aforementioned general criteria.
+The primary objective of this program is to encourage and support the establishment and operation of joint Start Printed Page 15882labor-management committees to carry out specific objectives that meet the aforementioned general criteria.
 The term “labor” refers to employees represented by a labor organization and covered by a formal collective bargaining agreement.
 These committees may be found at the plant (company), area, industry, or public sector levels.

 A plant or company committee is generally characterized as restricted to one or more organizational or productive units operated by a single employer.
 An area committee is generally composed of multiple employers of diverse industries as well as multiple labor unions operating within and focusing upon a particular city, county, contiguous multicounty, or statewide jurisdiction.

 An industry committee generally consists of a collection of agencies or enterprises and related labor union(s) producing a common product or service in the private sector on a local, state, regional, or nationwide level.
 A public sector committee consists of government employees and managers in one or more units of a local or state government, managers and employees of public institutions of higher education, or of employees and managers of public elementary and secondary schools.
 Those employees must be covered by a formal collective bargaining agreement or other enforceable labor-management agreement.
 In deciding whether an application is for an area or industry committee, consideration should be given to the above definitions as well as to the focus of the committee.